 1. The Worst Debut in Wrestling History

 During the build-up to their 1993 Fall Brawl pay-per-view, World Championship Wrestling ran into a problem.
 Their main event was to be a War Games steel cage match pitting the team of Sting, Dusty Rhodes, Davey Boy Smith, and Road Warrior Animal against heel team Sid Vicious, Vader, and Harlem Heat (Kole and Kane, who would later be better known as Booker T and Stevie Ray).
 The problem was that Animal had to pull out due to an injury, so Sting and Smith announced they had a “mystery” partner they would reveal before the show.
 To put this into perspective, Sting had previously teamed up with RoboCop.
-Not a wrestler named RoboCop, but THE fucking RoboCop.
-Whomever his mystery partner was had some big damn shoes to fill.
+Not a wrestler named RoboCop, but the fucking RoboCop.
+Whoever his mystery partner was had some big damn shoes to fill.
 Roboshoes.

 During a WCW talk show segment hosted by wrestling legend Ric Flair, Sting and Davey Boy were confronted by Vicious and Harlem Heat, and Sting announced that their partner would “shock” the world because he was “none other than The SHOCK!
 MASTER!”
 Nobody had ever heard of The Shockmaster before this, so whomever it was was going to have to make a huge entrance in order to create a great first impression.
 Instead, this happened: